export ssl certificate from a windows environment to linux

-First, you have to get the certificate and private key out of Windows in a PFX (PKCS #12) format.
+first, you have to get the certificate and private key out of windows,preferably in a pfx (pkcs #12) format.

 openssl pkcs12 -in certificate.pfx -out temp.pem

 you will be asked for the password for the pfx (which is the one you set in the windows wizard). once you enter that, you will be asked for a new password. this new password is used to encrypt the private key. you cannot proceed until you enter a password that is 4 characters or longer. remember this password!